paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/bayesian_method_reliability_prediction_modelling.md

 In a Bayesian analysis, the distribution parameters $\mathbf{\theta}$ of the sampling distribution -- e.g. the failure rate in the case of an Exponential time-to-failure model -- are considered as random variables.
 The prior distribution represents the available knowledge for each model parameter, prior to the consideration of the new data set used for updating.

 Bayesian methods can be used with informative or non-informative priors.
-Guidance on the principle selection of a prior is provided in Figure 7‑3.
+Guidance on the principle selection of a prior is provided in {numref}`method_figure7_7`.
 In general, if an existing model is available and the aim is to update this prior, then the prior is called informative.
 If no data-based prior is available then it should be checked whether other information, like engineering knowledge or handbook data, is available and can be used to build an informative prior.
 Only in the case that no information is available except for the new data, a non-informative prior should be used.

 ```{figure} pictures/method_figure7_7.png
 ---